 Also, the European Union and member countries use AML compliances and AML procedures against Money Laundering.
 Most of the countries in the European Union are members of the FATF organization.
 The European Union is going to publish another new directive against Money Laundering and Financial Crimes.
 This is going to be the 6th Directive on AML/CFT (AMLD 6) policies against Money laundering.
-The Financial Intelligence Unit plays a key role in AML Policies in Europe.

 To understand the difference between AML, CFT, and KYC, we first need to know the meaning of these abbreviations.

 AML (Anti-Money Laundering): Set of standards, regulations, and laws that aim to prevent money laundering activities and advanced financial crimes.
 These regulations and compliances could involve identity verification of clients, PEP status, sanctions screening, transaction monitoring, and other precautions.
 AML is the broader level of KYC and CFT.